bilibili/ailab/Real-CUGAN/README_EN.md

 2022-02-09:Colab demo file<br>
 2022-02-17:[NCNN version](https://github.com/nihui/realcugan-ncnn-vulkan):AMD graphics card users and mobile phone users can use Real-CUGAN now.<br>
 2022-02-20:Low memory mode added.
 Now you can super resolve very large resolution images.
 You can download 20220220 updated packages to use it.<br>
+2022-02-27:Faster low memory mode added, 25% slower than baseline mode; enhancement strength config alpha added.
+You can download 20220227 updated packages to use it.<br>

 If you find Real-CUGAN helpful for your anime videos/projects, please help by starring :star: this repo or sharing it with your friends, thanks! <br>